Table of Contents

 Frequently Asked Questions

-- Is Fermented Cod Liver Oil rancid?
+- How is Fermented Cod Liver Oil made?

 - Why do some children have red lip/spots after taking the Fermented Cod Liver Oil – Cinnamon Tingle?